Mintos Review 2025: P2P Market Leader Worth Investing Again?

 You can find other Mintos alternatives on the P2P Platform Comparison page.

-The marketplace has not carried out sufficient due diligence on many lenders or taken measures to secure investor funds.
-As a result, more than EUR 150 million in financed loans are in the process of being recovered at the beginning of 2024.
+As a result, more than EUR 140 million are still in the recovery process in 2024.
 Mintos itself is already expecting a loss of at least EUR 64 million.

 FAQ Mintos Review